goschtl/zope/Zope3/trunk/src/zope/app/viewlet/README.txt

 methods.
 The first one is ``getViewlets(region)``, which returns a list of viewlets for the specified region.
 The region argument is the region interface.
-The second method is ``getViewlet(name, region)``, which allows you to look up a specific viewlet by name ans region.
+The second method is ``getViewlet(name, region)``, which allows you to look up a specific viewlet by name and region.

 The Default Viewlet Manager